francisc-o-liveira/lei-24-s2-1dp-g163/docs/sprintA/global-artifacts/user_manual.md

 # Introduction

-This guide is designed to help any user with how to effectively use this product.
+This guide is designed to help any user on how to effectively use this product.
 With clear and simple guidelines, anyone will be able to understand and operate this product.
-The guide has guidelines, pictures, and diagrams made to help the user follow the steps and be able to do all the pretended tasks without needing help from the development team as the support of the application use.
+The guide contains guidelines, pictures, and diagrams designed to help the user follow the steps and be able to do all the pretended tasks without needing help from the development team as the support of the application use.

-The product described in this user manual is an application used by a green space company to manage their collaborators, machines, equipment and vehicles to their task's with an easy and fast way to interact.
+The product described in this user manual is an application used by a green space company to manage their collaborators, machines, equipment and vehicles to their tasks with an easy and fast way to interact.
 The application contains all the tools needed to manage, interact, or work with the company without difficulties or mistakes.
 It helps both the company teams and the managers of the company, or the ones who want to purchase a property.

-This user manual has been provided to the user with the proposal of demonstrating how to use the application designed for the Green Space Company.
+This user manual has been provided to the user with the purpose of demonstrating how to use the application designed for the Green Space Company.

 This user manual is appointed to:

 1. Unsigned Green Space User (UGSU)

-In the Green Space Portal the GSU, can do:
+In the Green Space Portal the GSU can:
-* Register/ Login himself on the application
+* Register/Login himself on the application
-* Can see all published Evaluations of the Green Spaces of other Users.
+* See all published Evaluations of the Green Spaces made by other users.

 2. Signed Green Space User (GSU)

-In the Green Space Portal the GSU, can do:
+In the Green Space Portal the GSU can:
-* Evaluation of the Green Spaces with comments.
+* Make an Evaluation of the Green Spaces with comments.
 * Make report faults of malfunctions in some green space

 3. Green Space Manager (GRM)

-In the Green Space Portal the GRM, can do:
+In the Green Space Portal the GRM can:
 * Manage the Report Faults

-In the Software Management System the HRM, can do:
+In the Software Management System the HRM can:
 * Manage the Tasks
 * Attribute Teams, Vehicles and Equipment for the Tasks
 * Manage Agenda of Tasks in the Green Space